Lazar Saric

-Lazar Saric is a television writer, songwriter, producer, and director.
+Lazar Saric is a Scottish television writer, songwriter, producer, and director.

 Career

 He is well known for working on shows that were created by another television producer, Scott Fellows, as a writer, producer, and director on Ned's Declassified School Survival Guide, Johnny Test as a story writer, Big Time Rush as a writer and producer, then moved on to co-executive producer later on in the series.
 He wrote episodes of 100 Things To Do Before High School and Supernoobs.
 He also served as a producer, writer, and director in the 2003 film Killer Drag Queens on Dope.
 He also wrote for Curious George.